MrRyanAlexander/mrryanalexander.github.io/_posts/2015-04-22-solving-jugglefest-by-yodle.markdown

 tags: "Python"
 ---

 Today I will begin working on ways to solve the JuggleFest problem by Yodle in Python.
-The first commit I pushed can be found [here][fist_commit].
+The first commit I pushed can be found [here][first_commit].

 This problem requires that I read in a file, line-by-line and do some work with the result.
 So first I need a simple way to read in a file.
 Python has a built in method called, open and takes a file argument and another optional argument for reading/writing.